gradha/gradha.github.io/src/articles/10-nimrod-for-cross-platform-software.rst

 How about if we measure time?
 Fortunately I did track all the hours I put into this project so far.
-Unfortunately, until v4 all the previous iPhone releases had both Objective-C and Nimrod hours lumped, while after v4 most Nimrod hours will go to the logic module.
+Unfortunately, until v4 all the previous iPhone releases had both Objective-C and Nim hours lumped, while after v4 most Nim hours will go to the logic module.
 At least we can get more realistic cost estimates.
 Let's consider a full US work year in neoliberal hours, which clocks at 2088 hours per year.
 Using this metric we get that the default average software